 - Might not suit sensitive skin.

 This acne patch is unlike other hydrocolloid patches.
 The Killa Kit is meant for acne in its early stages.
 This hydrocolloid patch has a Microdart delivery system that helps deliver the ingredients to the zit to stop its progress.
 It contains salicylic acid, a potent acne-fighting ingredient, along with niacinamide, hyaluronic acid, and oligopeptide-76.
 These ingredients calm the zit and aid skin healing.
+Here’s a personal review video to help you get a better understanding of the product.

 Got acne on your back and shoulders?
 This ingredient-driven acne treatment spray by Glyton can help.
 The formula contains salicylic acid that helps dissolve dirt and oil, along with benzoyl peroxide to kill the acne-causing bacteria and sulfur to absorb excess oil and clear the breakouts.